Louis Cole (YouTuber): Early life

-Louis appeared on the BBC TV show, Homefront, when he was younger.
+Louis John Cole was born in Epsom on 28 April 1983.
+As a child, he appeared with his family on an episode of the interior design makeover series Homefront.

-Projects
+Career

-In 2007 Cole purchased and renovated a double-decker bus, equipping it as a mobile centre to help homeless youth with music and video game facilities.
+In 2007, Cole purchased and renovated a double-decker bus, equipping it as a mobile centre to help homeless youth with music and video game facilities.
 The Boombus project now receives funding from local council wards.